Avian Influenza

 - Wash hands thoroughly with soap and water immediately after unavoidable contact with birds or their droppings.

-- Practice safe food handling cooking practices for poultry and eggs.
+- Practice safe food handling and cooking practices for poultry and eggs.

 - Report sick or dead wild birds that are on municipal property to your local municipality and on the Canadian Wildlife Health Cooperative online reporting tool.